FooBarShebang/statistics_lib/Documents/Tests/TE002_ordered_functions.md

 **Test goal:** A sub-class of **TypeError** exception is raised in response to the improper type of the input data.

+**Expected result:** Such an exception is raised in the following cases:

+* A 1D data set (or one of the sub-sets of the 2D data set) is not a flat sequence of real numbers of 'real life measurements' with the associated uncertainties, which means:
+* The respective argument is not a sequence, OR
+* The respective argument is a sequence, but, at least, one element of it is neither integer, or floating point number, or an instance of a measurement with the associated uncertainty data type class
-**Expected result:** Such an exception is raised if, at least, one of the data set arguments is not a flat sequence of real numbers and / or measurements with uncertainties, or any of the moment powers is not an integer; OR the required quantile index or total number of quantiles argument is not an integer number
+* The required quantile index or total number of quantiles argument is not an integer number
+* The requested number of bins (in histogram) is not an integer number
+* The requested bin size (in histogram) is not a real number

 **Test steps:** Try to call the funcion being tested with an appropriate data type argument.
 Check that the expected exception is raised.